apache/cordova-docs/docs/en/edge/cordova/storage/localstorage/localstorage.md

 Windows Phone 7 Quirks
 -------------

-- dot notation is NOT available on Windows Phone 7.
+- dot notation is _not_ available on Windows Phone 7.
 Be sure to use : window.localStorage.setItem/getItem, and not the w3 spec defined calls to window.localStorage.someKey = 'someValue';